top of page

 One piece of content, multiple ways for the committee to engage.

-Everyone gets what they need to move the deal forward.
+Everyone gets what they need to move the message forward.

 Final Takeaway:

-The problem with “persuasive copy is it assumes someone’s ready to buy with just a little convincing.
+The problem with “persuasive copy” is that it assumes someone is ready to buy — they just need a little convincing.

-When you design CTAs this way, your content doesn’t just inform — it drives action across the whole committee.
+When you build CTAs to move your messaging to the right decision maker, your content doesn’t just inform, it drives coordinated action across the entire decision-making group.

 3 questions to ask your team:

-Which audiences in the buying group are we asking to act — and what action matters most to each of them?
+• Which stakeholders are we asking to act — and what action actually matters most to each one?

-Does our CTA give every stakeholder in the committee a clear next step — not just the first reader?
+• Does our CTA give every person in the buying committee a clear next step — or only the first reader?

-How can we phrase or position our next steps so they feel relevant and low‑friction for each stakeholder?
+• How can we frame our next steps so they feel relevant, specific, and low-friction for each role?

 -----------------------------